-Now, de Rouvre has dropped the cast, as the chalet is being sold; Sarah and Andrew will repay their debt to her once it sells.
+Now, de Rouvre has dropped the case, as the chalet is being sold; Sarah and Andrew will repay their debt to her once it sells.

 "Court action has been withdrawn and the matter is close to being resolved to everybody’s mutual satisfaction," a source told the outlet.

 The Yorks bought the home with a mortgage and private funding from Queen Elizabeth, the outlet reported, adding that a friend of the couple said the home was "a long-term family investment."

 Once the home sells, it's believed that Andrew will no longer own it.

 In the meantime, the royal has been involved in an even bigger lawsuit, as Virginia Roberts sued him for alleging raping her when she was 17 years old.